FlorianValery/Online-CS-Degree/README.md

 ## Programming

-Because I have been spending a lot of my time working on side projects using Python as the main programming language, I thought that it was also important seriously learn an other one.
-These courses are all parts of the [Object Oriented Programming Specialization] (https://www.coursera.org/specializations/object-oriented-programming) from UC San Diego & Duke.
+Because I have been spending a lot of my time working on side projects using Python as the main programming language, I thought that it was also important to spend some time learning an other one.
+The [Object Oriented Programming Specialization](https://www.coursera.org/specializations/object-oriented-programming) from UC San Diego & Duke was perfect, as it's also focusing Object Oriented Programming.

 Courses | Duration
 :-- | :--: